 The AAST’s Critical Care Committee has a CME activity, the AAST Critical Care Committee Journal Article Review, which takes place several times throughout the year.
 This activity is a brief review of a recent important article relevant to surgical critical care that has been reviewed and approved by the AAST Critical Care Committee.

-The Critical Care Committee has conducted seven reviews to date:
+The Critical Care Committee has conducted several journal article reviews to date, including:

 - Early Sedation with Dexmedetomidine in Critically Ill Patients (review done by Dr. Christopher Michetti)

 - Extracorporeal Membrane Oxygenation for Severe Acute Respiratory Distress Syndrome (review done by Dr. David Zonies)

 - Early propranolol after traumatic brain injury is associated with lower mortality by Ara Ko, et al (review done by Dr. Sonlee West)

 - Hydrocortisone, Vitamin C and Thiamine for the Treatment of Severe Sepsis and Septic Shock: A Retrospective Before-After Study by Paul E. Marik, et al. (review done by Dr. Ronald Simon)